Spice Girls: 1998: Spiceworld tour and Halliwell's departure

-1999–2000: Forever, solo work and hiatus
+1999–2000: Forever, solo work, hiatus and split

-From 1998, the Spice Girls began to pursue solo careers.
-By 1999, Brown, Bunton, Chisholm, and former member Halliwell, had all released music as solo artists.
+By 1999, Brown, Bunton, and Chisholm, had all released music as solo artists.
 They returned to the studio in August 1999 after an eight-month recording break.
 It was initially more pop-influenced, similar to their first two albums, and included production from Eliot Kennedy.
 The sound took on a more mature direction when American producers including Rodney Jerkins, Jimmy Jam and Terry Lewis came on board to collaborate with the group.

 In December 1999, the Spice Girls embarked on a UK tour, Christmas in Spiceworld, in London and Manchester, during which they showcased new songs from the third album.
 The eight-show tour was attended by more than 153,000 people, grossing $5.7 million in ticket sales.
 The first four shows, at Manchester Evening News Arena, grossed $2.6 million; the second portion of the tour saw the group play another four shows at Earls Court Arena, grossing $3.1 million.
 Earlier in the year, the Spice Girls recorded the song "My Strongest Suit" for Elton John and Tim Rice's Aida, a concept album which became the musical Aida.
 The Spice Girls performed again at the 2000 Brit Awards in March, where they received the Lifetime Achievement award.
 Halliwell attended but did not join her former bandmates on stage.

 In November 2000, the Spice Girls released their third and final album, Forever.
 With an edgier R&B sound, it received lukewarm reviews.
 In the US, it reached number 39 on the Billboard 200 albums chart.
 In the UK, it was released the same week as Westlife's Coast to Coast and the chart battle was widely reported by the media; Westlife reached number one and the Spice Girls number two.
-The lead single, the double A-side "Holler"/"Let Love Lead the Way", became Spice Girls' ninth UK number one.
-However, it failed to enter the US Billboard Hot 100 singles chart, instead reaching number seven on the Bubbling Under Hot 100 chart and number 31 on the Hot Dance Music/Club Play chart.
+The lead single, the double A-side "Holler" / "Let Love Lead the Way", became Spice Girls' ninth UK number one.
+It failed to enter the US Billboard Hot 100, reaching number seven on the Bubbling Under Hot 100 chart and number 31 on the Hot Dance Music/Club Play chart.
 The Spice Girls' only major performance of the single came at the 2000 MTV Europe Music Awards in November.
-In total, Forever achieved only a fraction of the sales of its predecessors, selling four million copies.
+In total, Forever sold over four million copies.
 The Spice Girls ceased promotional activities in December 2000, as they began an indefinite hiatus to concentrate on their solo careers.
 They insisted that the group was not splitting.